CMPSC350-Computational-Narrative-F2024/final-product-Ariac11037/writing/progress.md

 Identify at least 3 questions to pose to an in-class peer.

-What is your overall opinion on the project so far?
-What improvements would you suggest making?
-Are there any specific concerns you have about this project?
+What techinical strategy did you use for your project and storytelling?
+How did you implement the LLM API into your storytelling?
+What kinds of challenges are you experiencing?
+Particularly any big concerns?

 ### Unstructured peer feedback

-TODO: Dedicate this space to a summative comment from a peer.
+Dedicate this space to a summative comment from a peer.
 This may require you to share this repository (briefly) with this person for them to replace this paragraph with the comment.

+From Charlie: I think this project is really interesting and provides a great way to educate people on the struggles of mental health and how surrounding cultural circles can affect that.
+I think that it is smart to "add up" points in order to get to one of the three endings and was not something I had thought of before.
+I also think that the way Aria is using Chat-GPT to help create the background and storyline makes sense and is a good use of an LLM for user-based story purposes.

 ## Persisting challenges

-TODO: Highlight challenges which continue to hamper progress.
+Highlight challenges which continue to hamper progress.

+Currently, I still have no idea how my final product will look for its user interface.